-CP15 S1 and S2 HPW2 Prerequisite: EDST2800
+CP15 S1 or S2 HPW2 Prerequisite: EDST2800

 An introduction to some of the subjective and objective measures by which children of high intellectual potential can be identified and their abilities and achievements accurately assessed.
 Methods of identification including: traits and characteristics of gifted students; classroom behaviours which indicate possible giftedness; developmental indicators such as early speech, mobility and reading; teacher, parent, peer and self nomination; and standardised tests of aptitude and achievement.
 Emphasises the use of a combination of approaches rather than a single measure.
-Attention to the recognition of different levels of giftedness, and to the identification of high potential in minority and disadvantaged groups including the physically handicapped, geographically isolated, Aborginal children, and girls.
+Attention to the recognition of different levels of giftedness, and to the identification of high potential in minority and disadvantaged groups including the physically handicapped, geographically isolated, Aboriginal children, and girls.

-Developing and Evaluating Programs for Intellectually Gifted Children Staff Contact: Mrs Katherine Hoekman CP15 S1 HPW2 Prerequisite: EDST2800
+Developing and Evaluating Programs for Intellectually Gifted Children

+Staff Contact: Mrs Katherine Hoekman

 Focuses on current research on the components of appropriate program development for gifted and talented children.
 Critical evaluation of program models currently used in Australia and internationally.
 Students are required to conduct needs analyses, develop and design programs appropriate for gifted students within the education system of NSW.
-Examines research on the effectiveness of enrichment, acceleration and various forms of ability, achievement and interest grouping with particular attention to the effects of these strategies on the students' academic and social development.
+Examines research on the effectiveness of enrichment, acceleration and various forms of ability. achievement and interest grouping with particular attention to the effects of these strategies on the students' academic and social development.

-Curricula and Teaching Strategies for Intellectually Gifted Children Staff Contact: Mrs Katherine Hoekman CP15 HPW2 Prerequisite: EDST2800 Note: Not fered in 1996
+Curricula and Teaching Strategies for Intellectually Gifted Children

+Staff Contact: Mrs Katherine Hoekman